mlinxfeld/terraform-oci-fk-function/training/lesson4_two_functions_api_gateway/README.md

 ### Check the function in OCI Console

-1. With Postman test accessibility of th fncustom1 function via API Gateway endpoint:
+1. With Postman test accessibility of the fncustom1 function via API Gateway endpoint:

 ![](terraform-oci-fk-function-lesson4a.png)

-2. With Postman test accessibility of th fncustom1 function via API Gateway endpoint:
+2. With Postman test accessibility of the fncustom2 function via API Gateway endpoint:

 ![](terraform-oci-fk-function-lesson4b.png)